geopm/geopm/service/docs/source/service_readme.rst

 |:microscope:| Hardware Telemetry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  User can use a vendor-agnostic interface to read telemetry from hardware
+  Use a vendor-agnostic interface to read telemetry from hardware components on
-  components on heterogeneous systems.
+  heterogeneous systems.

 |:gear:| Hardware Configuration